-To be successful in any business, you need to plan everything meticulously, and a little in advance.
-Of course, you also need to a little flexible in your planning, to account for unforeseen circumstances that may crop up.
+To be successful in any business, you need to plan everything carefully and a little in advance.
+Of course, you also need to be flexible in your planning, to deal with unforeseen circumstances that may crop up.
 Marketing is an important activity for any business, and in today’s scenario, digital marketing is a critical part of marketing, as a huge number of shoppers either browse online before purchasing, or straight away buy online.
-In the view of the global COVID-19 19 pandemic, creating an effective digital marketing budget for 2022 has become all the more important.
+In the view of the post-pandemic revival in business, creating an effective digital marketing budget for 2024 has become all the more important.

 What is a Marketing Budget?